javajosh/simpatico/devops/testing.md

 TODO: check that the server is running.
 Get its configuration somehow.
-Run this as a pre commit hook (it runs in .5 seconds)
+Run this as a pre commit hook (it runs in .5 seconds  on my laptop)

 ```node